 COME LEARN QUECHUA! - ¡HAMUYCHIK RUNASIMI YACHARIKUQ!

 - CRN 35857 - Beginning Quechua 1, Beginner Quechua 2 (Second Semester of Beginning Sequence).
-Successfull completion of Beginner's Quechua 1 required (offered Fall semester)
+Successful completion of Beginner's Quechua 1 required (offered Fall semester)

-- CRN 67050 - Internediate Quechua 1, Intermediate Quechua 2 (Second semester of the Intermediate Sequence).
+- CRN 67050 - Intermediate Quechua 1, Intermediate Quechua 2 (Second semester of the Intermediate Sequence).
 Successful completion of Intermediate Quechua 1 (offered Fall semester) required.

-- CRN 10500 - LIfe in the Andes: Topics in Quechua Language and Culture.
+- CRN 10500 - Life in the Andes: Topics in Quechua Language and Culture.
 All students welcome!
-No previous knoweledge of Quechua or the Andes required!
+No previous knowledge of Quechua or the Andes required!

 Carlos Molina-Vital is a Peruvian linguist and language teacher, and CLACS's Quechua instructor.
 He has experience teaching Spanish, General Linguistics, Syntax, and Semantics and has been working with Quechua languages since.
 His fieldwork has taken him to Ancash (Callejon de Huaylas and Conchucos), Cuzco (Maras, Urubamba, Calca), and Ayacucho (Huamanga, Huanta), in the Peruvian Andes.
 His Interests are:

 - Language and cognition (in particular the interaction between culture, categorization and grammar)

 Carlos is happy to answer any questions you might have about the Quechua Program!
 You can email him at: email@example.com